BA

 leading through a variety of theories and models

-completion, students should be able to work as
+should be able to work as contributing members of

 accounting, where students will acquire the